XuewenWangUGA/MacroHapDB/README.md

 Both have 26 populations (FIN,CDX,IBS,MXL,CHB,CHS,CEU,JPT,ESN,KHV,TSI,CLM,YRI,GBR,PEL,STU,BEB,GIH,PJL,MSL,ITU,GWD,LWK,ASW,PUR,ACB), 5 supperpopulations (EAS, EUR, AFR,SAS, AMR).

 # Installation
 The VarAlleleDB can be directly run and viewed in any computer after downloading.
 No additional installation is required once an internet browser, e.g. Chrome, IE, Edge, firefox etc., is there.
+Users can use either method to install the database in a computer.

 ## Method 1:
 Download the files from github using the following command: